EMG-MU/WAPPAC_docs/docs/competition_overview.md

 For many years, wave energy research has focused on **maximizing power capture**, often through **reactive control strategies**.
 These approaches not only absorb energy from wave-induced motion (active power) but also inject energy back into the system via the PTO (reactive power).

 When the PTO is restricted to absorbing power only — a **passive PTO** — it is inherently subject to the **passivity constraint**.
-While reactive control can, in theory, achieve higher energy capture than passive strategies, it often does so by amplifying device motion and applying larger control forces.
+While reactive control can, in theory, achieve higher energy capture than passive strategies, it often does so by amplifying device motion and applying larger control forces {cite:p}`ringwoodBacelliFusco2014,windt2021`.
 The larger motion and control force operational spaces can lead to more wear on the PTO and mechanical components, implying higher maintenance demands.
-In addition, the need for bidirectional power capability is usually associated with more complex system (e.g., energy storage, grid connection, or bidirectional actuators), further increasing system  costs.
-As a result, these factors can collectively negatively impact on the **levelized cost of energy (LCoE)**.
+In addition, the need for bidirectional power capability is usually associated with more complex system {cite:p}`hals2011` (e.g., energy storage, grid connection, or bidirectional actuators), further increasing system  costs.
+As a result, these factors can collectively negatively impact on the **levelized cost of energy (LCoE)** {cite:p}`said2024`.

 By contrast, passive control is theoretically associated with lower energy capture due to its inherent suboptimality.
-Yet it offers practical advantages: elimination of energy storage requirements, potentially simpler PTO configurations, and milder device motions with smaller control forces, leading to reduced operational regimes.
+Yet it offers practical advantages: elimination of energy storage requirements, potentially simpler PTO configurations, and milder device motions with smaller control forces, leading to reduced operational regimes, e.g. {cite:p}`hals2011`.
 Together, these characteristics can positively influence the LCoE, even if theoretical energy capture is lower.

 **Not all that glitters is gold:** while passive control can appear simpler and less demanding, the nonlinear passivity constraint inherent in these strategies introduces significant challenges for control design.
 This is precisely where the **real challenge of the competition** lies.